GSA/digitalgov.gov/content/posts/2015-09-17-better-air-better-student-performance-indoor-air-quality-tools-for-schools-from-epa.md

   - mobile
   - mobile apps
   - Thursday Mobile Products
-  - U.S. Environmental Protection Agency
+  - US Environmental Protection Agency
 ---

 Our children spend a lot of time at school.
 Multiple studies have shown a direct correlation between the learning environment and student behavior.
 Poorly maintained school facilities with run-down buildings, broken windows, etc., lead to disorderly conduct in students, affect their ability to concentrate and learn, affect teachers, pose health risks, and reduce overall community satisfaction.